oauthlib/oauthlib/docs/contributing.rst

    $ make

-If you add code you need to add tests!
+If you add code, add tests!
 --------------------------------------

 We've learned the hard way that code without tests is undependable.
 If your pull